Wilfrida-Were/PORTFOLIO-Wilfrida-Were/README.md

 Welcome!

 This repository showcases my data analytics projects for businesses with **limited or no technical infrastructure**.
-For example, these businesses typically use **Excel or Google Sheets** and free or easy-to-use data visualization tools, rather than complex databases or automated pipelines
+These organizations often rely on **Excel, Google Sheets, or lightweight tools (like SQLite3, Python scripts, or Metabase)** instead of advanced systems such as data warehouses, automated pipelines, or enterprise dashboards.

-These projects focus on delivering actionable insights using simple, accessible tools and lightweight workflows.
+My goal is to show that even with basic, affordable tools, businesses can still uncover valuable insights and make data-driven decisions.

 ## 🔗 Let’s Connect